CGPA Calculator

 Focus on high-credit subjects

 Subjects with more credits have a larger impact on your CGPA.
-Prioritize study time for courses carrying 4–5 credits over 1–2 credit courses.
+Prioritize study time for 4–5 credit courses over 1–2 credit courses.

 Start strong in early semesters

-Your first few semesters have the biggest impact on CGPA.
-A high early CGPA creates a buffer that's easier to maintain than recover from a low start.
+Early semesters set the baseline.
+A strong start creates a buffer that's easier to maintain than recovering from a low CGPA.

 Frequently Asked Questions

-Common questions about CGPA calculation, conversion, and grading scales
+Common questions about CGPA calculation, conversion to percentage, and grading scales — answered with examples

 Embed CGPA Calculator